SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Variational formulation

 {\bf (LP)}: Given $\bff \in (L^2(\Ga))^3$, determine $\bfu \in L^{\infty}([0,T];L^2(\Ga))\cap L^2([0,T];\bfH^1(\Ga))$, with $\partial_t\bfu \in L^2([0,T];\bfH^{-1}(\Ga))$ and $\{p,\lambda\} \in ( L^2([0,T];L^2_0(\Ga))\times L^2([0,T];L^2(\Ga)))$ satisfying $ \bfu(\cdot,0)= \bfu_0 \in L^2(\Ga)$ on $\Ga$ such that,

-and for a.e. $t\in [0,T]$, where $\bfu_0$ satisfies $b^L(\bfu_0,\{q,\xi\})=0$ $\forall \,\{q,\xi\}\in (L_0^2(\Ga)\times L^2(\Ga))$.
-The uniqueness and well-posedness of the above system follow similarly to the Stokes case \cite{elliott2024sfem}.
-In our case, the existence of the second system \eqref{eq: unstead NV} has been proved in \cite{WilkeNS2021}, from which we can see the uniqueness of our system, since they have the same solutions.
+and for a.e. $t\in [0,T]$.
+For uniqueness and well-posedness of non-time dependent surface Stokes analogue see \cite{elliott2024sfem}.
+In our case, the existence and well-posedness of the second system \eqref{eq: unstead NV} has been proved in \cite{WilkeNS2021}.
+From this, the uniqueness and existence of our system \eqref{weak lagrange hom NV} can be derived, since their tangent solutions (and therefore pressure) agree; see also \cite{olshanskii2019penalty} for a similar argument in the surface Stokes case.
 We also have the following \emph{inf-sup} condition result presented in \cite{elliott2024sfem}. \begin{lemma}[Inf-sup Condition] Let $\Ga\in C^2$ and compact.
 Then there exists a constant $c_b$ such that,